MilyaMakarenko/Designing-Scalable-and-Available-SQL-DBs/README.md

 | **Write performance** | Good | Slower (but analytics is read-heavy) |

 **Bottom line:** **Normalize** for transactional systems where data integrity matters most. **Denormalize** into star schemas for analytical systems where query performance on large data volumes is the priority.
 You can't have both – it's a trade-off.

+### Aggregation and sampling for analytical queries

+**Aggregation**

+Great for time series data.
+Recent data is often needed in fine detail (seconds).
+Older data is still useful, but query patterns change – we usually want aggregates (minutes, hours, days) rather than raw detail.

+If your use cases allow it, you can store only coarser aggregates over time.
+For example: keep seconds for a week, then minutes, then only days after a year.
+This reduces storage and speeds up reads because there's less data to scan.

+You can also keep both raw and aggregated data if you need both detailed drill-downs and fast aggregate queries.

+Trade-off: Aggregation gives faster reads at the cost of losing fine detail.
+Not suitable when you need raw data for ML training or investigating old anomalies.

+**Sampling**

+Instead of reading all data, read a representative sample.
+Like election polls – you don't ask every voter, just a good sample.

+This is called approximate query processing.
+You trade accuracy for speed and compute resources.
+You might not get the exact number, but you get something very close.

+Good when you don't need 2–3 decimal places of precision.
+Your action based on the result stays the same.

+Implementation:

+- Some databases have built-in approximate functions (BigQuery, ClickHouse – e.g., topK)

+- Extensions to SQL with error tolerance and confidence intervals

+Bottom line: Use aggregation to reduce data volume for older time series.
+Use sampling when you can accept near-enough answers for much faster performance.
+Both are trade-offs – accuracy/ detail vs. speed/resources.